Introduction

 On the other hand, with date-based scheduling, you can pass an actual JavaScript date object to specify the exact date when a job is to be executed.
 It also provides an option to bind current data for use in the future, as illustrated in the code snippet below:

-Node-schedule has three first-level dependencies.
-You can see the dependencies of Node-schedule in the dependency graph below.
+Node-schedule has three first-level dependencies, which you can see in the dependency graph below:

-After running through Packagephobia, Node-schedule has publish size of 33.2KB and install size of 3.15MB.
+According to Packagephobia, Node-schedule has a publish size of 34.1KB and an install size of 4.00MB:

-Node-cron is an open-source, ISC-licensed package.
-First published 6 years ago, Node-cron is another mature, stable, and battle-tested Node scheduler.
+Node-cron is an open source, ISC-licensed package.
+First published seven years ago, Node-cron is another mature, stable, and battle-tested Node scheduler.

 It uses the GNU crontab expression for job scheduling.
 You can schedule Node-cron to trigger the job at a specific time or at intervals of time: